JackSuuu/nanoGPT-on-MLX/README.md

 # nanoGPT on MLX

 A clean, efficient GPT implementation with **53 million parameters** using Apple's MLX framework, optimized for Apple Silicon (M2 Pro with 16GB memory).
-Successfully trained on FineWebEdu dataset with **working text generation**! 🎉
+Successfully trained on TinyStories dataset with **working text generation**! 🎉

 ## Features